rMiccolis/HyperKube/doc/usage.md

 - [main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml) => This is the path to the configuration file and MUST be called "main_config.yaml".
 This is the yaml file to configure virtual machines and application.
 - [apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md)) => This is the path to the configuration file and MUST be called "apps_config.yaml".
 This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
 Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).

+## Applications install

+In your project you have to provide a "kubernetes" folder with all the .yaml files needed to install the application.
+In addition you can have:

+- env_substitution folder: here you can place all the files containing variables to be substituted (in the form of ${var} or $var).
+See [Environment Variables usable inside exec_script_before_deploy or exec_script_after_deploy and env_subsitution folder](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md#Environment-Variables-usable-inside-exec_script_before_deploy-or-exec_script_after_deploy-and-env_subsitution-folder)
+- "bin" folder: here you can have 2 .sh files, one for preparing deploy (edit .yaml files or create secrets or other resources) that is executed before applying kubernetes' folder files and one executed after this.

 ```powershell
 powershell.exe -noprofile -executionpolicy bypass -file "E:\Desktop\HyperKube\infrastructure\windows\generate_hyperv_vms.ps1" -main_config_file_path "E:\Download\main_config.yaml" -apps_config_file_path "E:\Download\apps_config.yaml"
 ```